medialab-ku/medialab-ku.github.io/english/index.md

 * Dr. HyeongYeop Kang is appointed as an assistant professor at Software Convergence Department of Kyung Hee University.

 #### 2020.01
-* A paper is conditionally accepted for EuroGraphics 2020.
+* A paper is conditionally accepted for Eurographics 2020.
 * Two papers are conditionally accepted for IEEE VR 2020.

 #### 2019.12